fabiosvm/rak/README.md

 ./build/rak
 ```

-> **Note:** The REPL just checks the syntax of the input code.
-It does not execute it.
+> **Note:** The REPL only compiles code to bytecode and prints it; it does not execute the bytecode.

 ## Cleaning